ankitects/anki-manual/src/sync-server.md

 including a trailing slash when configuring Anki.
 If you put `http://example.com/custom` instead, it will not work.

+On iOS, TLS 1.3 is not supported, so your reverse proxy will need to have TLS 1.2 enabled, or you'll get an "error code -9836".

 ## Large Requests

 The standard AnkiWeb limit on uploads is applied by default.
 You can optionally